-Holsinger, Jourdyn, “LAW ENFORCEMENT AND FIREFIGHTER PHYSICAL ACTIVITY STUDY” (Master's Thesis., East Carolina University, June 2020).
+Holsinger, Jourdyn, “LAW ENFORCEMENT AND FIREFIGHTERS PHYSICAL ACTIVITY STUDY” (Master's Thesis., East Carolina University, June 2020).

 Holsinger, Jourdyn.
-LAW ENFORCEMENT AND FIREFIGHTER PHYSICAL ACTIVITY STUDY [Master's Thesis].
+LAW ENFORCEMENT AND FIREFIGHTERS PHYSICAL ACTIVITY STUDY [Master's Thesis].
 Greenville, NC: East Carolina University; June 2020.

 East Carolina University